Antigone (Sophocles play)

-Antigone (/ænˈtɪɡəni/ ann-TIG-ə-nee; Ἀντιγόνη) is an Athenian tragedy written by Sophocles in (or before) 441 BC and first performed at the Festival of Dionysus of the same year.
-It is thought to be the second oldest surviving play of Sophocles, preceded by Ajax, which was written around the same period.
+Antigone (/ænˈtɪɡəni/ ann-TIG-ə-nee; Ἀντιγόνη) is an Athenian tragedy written by Sophocles in either 442 or 440 BC and first performed at the Festival of Dionysus of the same year.
+It is thought to be the second-oldest surviving play of Sophocles, preceded by Ajax, which was written around the same period.
 The play is one of a triad of tragedies known as the three Theban plays, following Oedipus Rex and Oedipus at Colonus.
 Even though the events in Antigone occur last in the order of events depicted in the plays, Sophocles wrote Antigone first.
 The story expands on the Theban legend that predates it, and it picks up where Aeschylus' Seven Against Thebes ends.
 The play is named after the main protagonist Antigone.